shreyask3107/shreyask3107.github.io/_pages/other.md

 ****************************************
 ## Languages: ##
+I can speak 6 languages (and understand 7):
+* English
+* German
+* Konkani
+* Marathi
+* Hindi
+* Kannada
+* French

-I can speak [6 languages](https://drive.google.com/file/d/1BLh826hWjfB9WzqxdRMtBk1tdjcRABrI/view?usp=sharing) (and understand 7) and would like to learn more languages like Sanskrit, Italian and Spanish along with improving upon Kannada, French and German.
+I would like to learn more languages like Sanskrit, Italian and Spanish along with improving upon Kannada, French and German.

 ****************************************
 ## Sketching: ##
 A few of my [sketches](https://drive.google.com/drive/folders/10i5ru6oahtPOYvSR3Yadbabe0xIXm_x9?usp=sharing).
-Sketching has helped me a lot in appreciating the fine details.
+Sketching has helped me a lot in appreciating the finer details in many of the art pieces as well as music.